inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-3.md

 my_machine_group.terminate()
 ```
 Notice the significant reduction in runtime for this simulation: down from 30m
 to just **10m07s**, achieving an approximately 3-fold increase in speed!
-Remember that, in practice, speed ups are not linear with the number of vCPUs, so this is alreasy quite an achievement with just a few lines of code.
+Remember that, in practice, speed ups are not linear with the number of vCPUs, so this is already quite an achievement with just a few lines of code.

 We can enhance the performance further by choosing even more powerful machines.
 For example, the `c3` family is equipped with the latest Intel Xeon CPUs, so we can try those.
 Again, configuring this
 in the Inductiva API is as straightforward as modifying a single argument in